aulong-msft/White-Elephant-Templates/README.md

 - Edit Slide 2 with ice breaker questions to make them more engaging and suitable for the group.

 ### Updating PowerPoint with Gifts
+The powerpoint is pre-populated with 18 gifts from a  previous gift exchange, ensure the extras are removed, or add new ones (guidance below)!

 - Remove any additional gifts or add new ones as needed.
 - Update the picture and name of each gift on the relevant slides.
+     - Behind the gift picture on slide 4 (the gift picture is hidden underneath the present picture)
+     - Behind the gift box picture on whichever slide that gift is shown, this is also where the name of the gift will be updated.
+     - Then in the list on powerpoint slide 4 add the name of the original gift giver, that way they know which gift is theirs!
+Since this exchange is virtual, we need to make some expectation on who actually owns which gift.

 ### Adding a New Gift and Linking to a Slide